How to Reduce Hiring Bias Using Applicant Tracking Systems

 Frequently Asked Questions

-How to measure bias reduction success in ATS?
+How to measure success in bias reduction in ATS?

 How does bias occur in applicant tracking systems?